Quick Start

 # Check service status

-systemctl status quad-ops
+systemctl status <unit-name>

 # View logs

-journalctl -u quad-ops
+journalctl -u <unit-name>

 Alternative Installation #